-It should be recognised that not all diseases are fatal.
-When we get affected by a particular disease, the probability of dying from this disease constitutes the case fatality ratio.
+It should be noted that not all diseases are fatal.
+When we get affected by a particular disease, the probability of dying from the disease constitutes the case fatality ratio.

-Secondly, though a particular disease may be fatal, the overall impact of the death when compared to that of all the fatality in the population might be low.
-The proportion of the death from a particular disease when compared to that of the whole population constitutes the proportional mortality ratio.
+Secondly, though a particular disease may be fatal, the overall impact on death by the disease compared to that of other diseases within a population might be low.
+The proportion of death from a particular disease when compared to that of the whole population constitutes the proportional mortality ratio.

 Prevalence based on the view of time

-The query about the disease might naturally come as the query about the occurrence of the disease at a particular time point or over a period.
-These constitute the point and the period prevalence.
+The query about the disease might naturally come as the query about the occurrence of the disease at a particular time point or over a given period.
+These constitute the point and period prevalence.

-When the ratio of the diseased people over that of the population is taken over a particular specific time point, it represents the point prevalence whereas the proportion of the diseased people over that of the population over the period of time is the period prevalence.
+When the ratio of the diseased people over that of the population is taken over a particular time period, it represents the point prevalence whereas the proportion of the diseased people over that of the population over the period of time is the period prevalence.

 Mortality Rate Concepts

 Crude death rate

-As the name suggests, we just make a crude estimate of the death rate in the population.
-In a single year, the total death in number which occur for every 1,000 people constitutes the crude death rate.
+As the name suggests, we just make a crude estimate of the death rate within a given population.
+In a single year, the total number of deaths that occur for every 1,000 people constitute the crude death rate.

 Perinatal mortality rate

 Maternal mortality rate

-For every 100,000 live births which occur, the number of the maternal deaths constitutes the maternal mortality rate and it represents the gross health care system of the society.
-Many countries take this as the main decisive factor in improving health care.
+For every 100,000 live births that occur, the number of maternal deaths constitutes the maternal mortality rate and it represents the gross health care system of the society.
+Many countries use this as a decisive factor when improving health care services.

-It is represented as a lakh birth, as childbirth is a natural process and the mother is generally looked up for the survival during the event.
+It is represented as a lakh birth, as childbirth is a natural process and the mother is generally responsible for the survival of the child during the event.
 The untimely death of the mother is rare.
-So a considerable child birth event is taken for obtaining a comparable value.
+So a considerable child birth event is taken to obtain a comparable value.

 Infant mortality rate